KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 ### 🕷️ Nekron — *Entropic Inversion / Shimmer Collapse*

-- **Not simply “evil,” but the illusion of moral polarity reified**
+- **Not simply "evil," but the illusion of moral polarity reified**
-  → Nekron **solidifies duality into opposition** — turning structure into a weapon.
+  → Nekron **solidifies polarity into opposition** — turning structure into a weapon.

 - **Inverse counterpart to Theon**
   → Where Theon enacts **coherence**, Nekron enacts **fragmented mimicry**.